List of Fables characters: Hobbes

 Originally butler to Bluebeard, Hobbes the goblin stayed on to work for Prince Charming after the Prince slew his former master.
 Calm and dignified, Hobbes is nevertheless a formidable fighter and fought savagely during the Battle of Fabletown.
 Hobbes worked tirelessly in Charming's election campaign and has generally proved invaluable to his master.
 He possesses a glamour for use in public, presumably provided by his masters, and notes proudly that he maintains an unblemished record of reliability with it.
 His great expertise as manservant leads him to be apparently very well paid; when asked about it, Prince Charming dryly noted that Hobbes was better paid as a servant than he was as Mayor himself.
-The name Hobbes is an obvious pun on the word hobgoblin.
-He is the first to notice that the gold covering Mr. Dark is cracking.
+Hobbes is the first to notice that the gold covering Mr. Dark is cracking.
 He is also the first to fall to the now freed Mr. Dark.
 Mr. Dark keeps Hobbe's skull, intending to eat the goblin's teeth later, in order to summon his spirit to serve him.
 Mr. Dark is killed by the North Wind before this happens.

 He is presumably named after the English philosopher Thomas Hobbes.